<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Although you might be tempted, you can’t just haphazardly choose what you wish to prune or when to prune it.
 The best time and method to prune is going to differ from plant to plant.
 That means that even though it’d be a lot easier to go out and prune everything on one weekend, this can ultimately hurt your landscape if you end up pruning a plant that needs to be pruned at a very specific time.

-While some plants are going to require highly selective hand pruning, others can handle more of an overall cut—and may be a lot more forgiving of the timing, as well.
+While some plants are going to require highly selective hand pruning, others can handle more of an overall cut—and might be a lot more forgiving of the timing, as well.

 With all of this in mind, pruning has been called both an “art and a science.”

-Here are just some of the types of tools that might be included in a pruning toolbox.
+Here are just a few tools that might need to be included in a pruning toolbox:

 • Pruning shears are generally best for branches between ¼ and ½ of an inch.